SJY8460/sjy8460.github.io/_pages/about.md

 2. **Small Language Models**: Enabling human-level AI for local use.
 3. **Multimodal LLMs**: Integrating multiple modalities into a unified framework.

-I previously served as a research assistant under the mentorship of Associate Professor **[Peijie Huang](https://dblp.org/pid/24/1023.html)** and **[Yuhong Xu](https://www.researchgate.net/profile/Yuhong-Xu-5)** at SCAU, where my research centered on SLU.
-Currently, I am interning at the University of Virginia, working with Assistant Professor **[Yu Meng](https://yumeng5.github.io/)** on research focused on efficient LLMs.
+I previously served as a research assistant under the mentorship of Associate Professor **[Peijie Huang](https://dblp.org/pid/24/1023.html)** and **[Yuhong Xu](https://www.researchgate.net/profile/Yuhong-Xu-5)** at SCAU, where my research focused on SLU.
+Currently, I am interning at the University of Virginia under the guidance of Assistant Professor **[Yu Meng](https://yumeng5.github.io/)**, working on efficient LLMs.
+I am deeply grateful for their invaluable support throughout my academic journey!

 ---